11 Tips to Improve the Performance of Your Google Ads

 Tip 1 – Set Your Goals Before Starting a Google Ads Campaign

 Google Ads offer many ways to advertise your business.
-From Search Network adverts to video, there are several options for you to choose from.
+From Search Network adverts to videos, there are several options for you to choose from.
 My first tip is to think about your overall business goals before you even begin creating campaigns.
 Ask yourself ‘What do I want to achieve from this campaign?”.
 Having a solid plan in place before creating and running a campaign will make it much easier to optimise and grow your Google Ads revenue.

 Tip 2 – Make Sure Landing Page URLs are up to Date